wovo/hwcpp/readme.md

 Notes & ToDo

+- bmptk-build for demo (or even for all)
+- macro for one-time initialization? init(){ call_once< init_proper >(); }
+- port, kitt, I2C, PCF8574A
+- graphics, name problem!, OLED, 84x48
+- AVR has problems with includes and int64?
+- max toggle frequency, very short waits, busy waits
+- check blue pill default & fast clocks
+- SysTick use can be generalized
+- compile for uno
+- waiting for blue and uno
 - make pin interfaces more regular, use mask in other targets
 - enumerate all pins
 - target frequencies